 This feature covers some of the history and individual movements within feminism.

-If you'd like to engage further with feminism in its various forms and across media, consider checking out this comprehensive new guide to Feminist Fiction in German.
+This feature is part of a series of interrelated content in celebration of Women's History Month.
+If you'd like to engage further with feminism in its various forms and across media, along with women's history, consider checking out our other highlights in the Arts & Humanities department:

 Rachel Brill (she/her) - Arts & Humanities Library Assistant